 Common funding exclusions include, but are not limited to, passport renewals, and expenses incurred not concurrent with the MGE travel grant scheme.

 The Faculty of Arts provides reimbursement to graduate research students to offset the reasonable costs that may be incurred in implementing the research design or disseminating the findings of a student’s research.
 Funding is intended to support research-related expenditure, and otherwise not available through Monash Graduate Education.

 What is funded?

 Applications for reimbursement can be made at any time during candidature:

 - Masters students can apply for up to a maximum of $2,000 during candidature (i.e. 2 years full-time equivalent)

 - Doctoral students can apply for up to a maximum of $4,000 during candidature (i.e. 4 years full-time equivalent)

-Common funding approvals include, but are not limited to, conference registrations, publications, accommodation expenses while on approved study away, thesis proof reading and printing, performance expenses, consumable items related to your research (e.g. Postage, business cards, participant incentives etc).
+Common funding approvals include, but are not limited to, conference registrations, publications, accommodation expenses while on approved study away, thesis proof reading and printing, copy-editing, performance expenses, consumable items related to your research (e.g. Postage, business cards, participant incentives etc).